gumaerc-testorg/21w.031-spring-2017/content/pages/assignments/assignment-1-a-critical-review.md

 title: 'Assignment 1: A Critical Review'
 uid: dc8c1124-d285-c419-8dee-62aa98c5c95a
 ---
 Due: Session 5

 Length: ~1250 words

-**For this assignment you will write a critical review of an exhibit at the Boston [Museum of Science](https://www.mos.org/).**
+**For this assignment you will write a critical review of an exhibit at the Boston** [**Museum of Science**](https://www.mos.org/)**.**

 **The purpose and target audience of your review: Who are you writing for and why?**

-_Here's the scenario:_
+*Here's the scenario:*

-Imagine there’s a journal devoted to the topic of communicating science—let’s even imagine that the journal has that very title, _Communicating Science_.
+Imagine there’s a journal devoted to the topic of communicating science—let’s even imagine that the journal has that very title, *Communicating Science*.
 The journal caters to a broad audience of scientists, science teachers, students interested in STEM fields, and science writers.
 The editors of this journal are planning a special issue on the topic of communicating science through museum exhibits.
 You have been invited, as an MIT student, to contribute to this issue by submitting a review of a Boston Museum of Science exhibit.
 You may choose to write about any exhibit you want.

 The purpose of the review is to provide an analysis and assessment of this exhibit, showing how it succeeds or falls short in engaging and conveying scientific ideas and information to its target audience.